BrokenShell/Fortuna/README.md

 ## Legal Information
-Fortuna © 2019 Robert W Sharp, all rights reserved.

 Fortuna is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
 See online version of this license here: <http://creativecommons.org/licenses/by-nc/3.0/>

+Other licensing options are available, please contact the author for details: [Robert Sharp](mailto:webmaster@sharpdesigndigital.com)